AndiKod/AskAI-bashbox/README.md

 sh install -n "AskAI" -u "https://github.com/AndiKod/AskAI-bashbox.git"
 ```

-The repo will be cloned, the executable built from the src/ files and be available to be invoked as `aai`.
+The repo will be cloned, the executable built from the src/ files and be available as `aai`.

 2. Set your prefered Browser

-Basic usage:
+Usage:

 ```bash
 aai setBrowser <binary or fullPath>
 ```

 This will update the value of the `browser` field in `data/conf.yaml`.

 3. Well, ...AskAI something